-As recently as 2006, when Miss Diana de Hernandez began volunteering here, she noticed a small, disorganized room that was officially labeled a library but which had neither the resources nor the staff to operate as such.
-All of the books had been donated by visitors, sponsors, students, and teachers.
-They were in various conditions, ranging from obsolete and unusable to brand new, and there was no system in place for checking out and keeping track of books.
+When Miss Diana de Hernandez began volunteering at Mayatan in 2006, she noticed a cramped, disorganized room labeled 'Library'.
+The small collection of donated books were in various conditions, ranging from obsolete and unusable to brand new, and there was no system in place for checking out and keeping track of books.

 Since that time, the library has expanded thanks to donations of books from our Amazon Wish List and friends who help our improve our library space and protect our collection.

-Today, the John R. Weber Library, named in 2009, contains volumes in English and Spanish covering a range of subjects and grade levels.
-The library is becoming more and more integrated into Mayatan's education by running programs in reading comprehension, hosting regularly scheduled class visits, and acquiring new textbooks.
+Today, the John R. Weber Library contains volumes in English and Spanish covering a range of subjects and grade levels.
+The library is becoming more and more integrated into Mayatan's education by administering programs in reading comprehension, hosting class visits, and acquiring new textbooks.
 Miss Diana also encourages families to take home books for one week at a time with her 'Traveling Bookshelf' program.

-Although it has improved greatly, there are still many needs.
+Although the library has improved greatly since 2006, there are still many needs.
 We hope to move the library from its present classroom near the kindergarten into its own space designed to store and protect books.
 There is also a continual need for more books and equipment, such as completion of our ceiling and installation of fans to ventilate the room.

 Find out more about how you can help support the library.